Pro or Newbie, Be a Smart Traveler: Don't Make These Mistakes

 Remember the flight schedule is always in military time (i.e.0200 is 2 AM and 1400 is 2 PM).

 Aside from this, don't mix up your departure and arrival time.
-This includes preparing for the time differences as well.
+This includes preparing for time differences as well.
 You don't want to come a day later than expected.

 There are helpful applications that you can download on your smartphones or even websites that let you check on your trip's schedule.
-Take that extra precaution and don't let excitement or even your lazy personality bring you unbearable headache on your next vacation.
+Take that extra precaution and don't let excitement or even your lazy personality bring you an unbearable headache on your next vacation.